About Tim

 Tim’s affordable housing career began in 2005 when he became director of the Champlain Valley Office of Economic Opportunity’s Mobile Home Project where he assisted residents in Vermont’s 250 mobile home parks to improve conditions in their communities.
 He remains inspired by the many residents who stood up for their rights, and who stepped up to help neighbors in need.

 Tim later became the Project Manager at Cathedral Square (CSC), Vermont’s primary non-profit developer of high-quality affordable housing for seniors and people with disabilities.
-In his role at CS, he managed projects creating or renovating 396 apartments with combined budgets exceeding $30 million.
+In his role at CSC, he managed projects creating or renovating 396 apartments with combined budgets exceeding $30 million.

 Tim speaking on the floor of the Vermont Senate.